 Hawk’s Eye on Hardware

 As there are quite a handful of options for color combinations, you can pick your favorite one up.
 You can find it in black and red, black and frost blue, or black and grey.
 There are also some subtle variations with the color combinations.
 The watch face with the bezel is always black and the strap colors differ from blue to black.
-From far away, the Forerunner has the capability to create a bold statement.
+The color options are available and you can select the one that goes with your personality.

 The Garmin Forerunner 235 has a sleek body but strong alignment for easy maneuver.
 If you expect any touchscreen feature, you’ll be disappointed.
 But the five buttons on its side- three on the left, two on the right make it easy for users to hover over the functions.
 Just tap into features and tap back on another.
 Really easy and hassle-free if you know which buttons to press.